 Provital’s research into how to increase the anagen phase of hair

-Researchers at Provital asked themselves how to increase the anagen phase of hair.
-Now, there are several ingredients in Provital’s portfolio that help hair growth by supporting anagen phase.
+Researchers at Provital asked themselves how to increase the anagen phase of hair, while taking into account how consumers are asking “how can I increase my slow hair growth?”, with a preference for natural products.
+Now, there are several ingredients in Provital’s portfolio that help increase slow hair growth by supporting the anagen phase.
 One example is Baicapil™.
 This active ingredient has the ability to extend the anagen period and shorten the telogen period, by improving the condition of the follicle cells and their microenvironment.
 A healthy scalp is essential to healthy hair, and with calming, soothing botanicals, this active nourishes the scalp’s delicate skin.

 These powerful botanicals are Scutellaria baicalensis, Triticum vulgare, and Glycine max sprouts.
 These ingredients increase cellular energy and activate follicle stem cells while protecting them from senescence, or cell deterioration.
 This way, it visibly fights hair loss by improving the ratio of hairs in the anagen phase compared to the telogen phase, thus making hair appear fuller, thicker, and stronger.